On second try, U.S. House approves GOP bill to ease mining on federal lands

 He also responded to the claim that the bill would spur a takeover of federal lands by Chinese companies.
 The bill would not affect foreign mining operations in the U.S., which is already allowed under existing law.

-The post On second try, U.S. House approves GOP bill to ease mining on federal lands appeared first on North Dakota Monitor.
+The post On second try, U.S. House approves GOP bill to ease mining on federal lands appeared first on West Virginia Watch.